-Analysis | Understanding the criminal allegation the Jan.
+Analysis | Understanding the criminal allegations the Jan.
 6 committee is constructing against Trump

 In other contexts, that defense may be less useful.

 Last month, D.C.
 District Judge Amit Mehta published a remarkable opinion in which he allowed several civil lawsuits against Trump to move forward.
-In it, he noted that there was evidence that Trump had engaged in a civil conspiracy — that is, not necessarily a criminal one — with far-right extremists groups like the Oath Keepers that on Jan.
+In it, he noted that there was evidence that Trump had engaged in a civil conspiracy — that is, not necessarily a criminal one — with far-right extremist groups like the Oath Keepers that on Jan.
 6 aimed to block the finalization of the election.
 The bar is lower here, with participants in the conspiracy needing only to have “a mutual understanding to try to accomplish a common and unlawful plan” — like blocking the counting of electoral votes — “[the] general scope of which were known to each person who is to be held responsible for its consequences,” though not necessarily the details.

 Again, this is not a determination that such a conspiracy unfolded, just that Mehta can’t dismiss the lawsuits because there’s sufficient evidence to think that it might have.
 The Jan.
 6 committee’s filing points to Mehta’s opinion as “demonstrat[ing] the breadth of conspiratorial conduct and further support[ing] the existence of common law fraud.”

-There was a less-noticed development on Wednesday that adds another complicating layer to the question of how Trump might have been more intertwined in the actions that unfolded on Capitol Hill on Jan.
-6. In a plea agreement with the federal government, an Oath Keeper named Joshua James pleaded guilty not only to obstructing an official proceeding — the charge floated by the Jan.
+There was a less-noticed development on Wednesday that adds another complicating layer to the question of how Trump might have been more intertwined in the actions that unfolded Jan.
+6 on Capitol Hill.
+In a plea agreement with the federal government, an Oath Keeper named Joshua James pleaded guilty not only to obstructing an official proceeding — the charge floated by the Jan.
 6 committee as potentially applying to Trump — but also to “seditious conspiracy.”

 When a group of Oath Keepers was charged with seditious conspiracy in January (that is, a conspiracy aimed at sedition, rebelling against the government), it marked a significant escalation in the government’s treatment of those who participated in violence on Jan.
 6. James’s plea agreement is an agreement that he was part of precisely such a conspiracy.

 But James’s role on Jan.
 6 is interesting for another reason, as journalist Marcy Wheeler notes.
-That morning, before he breached the Capitol, he was part of a security detail that shuttled longtime Trump adviser Roger Stone around Washington, apparently including to the Willard Hotel, where Trump’s allies were trying to convince members of Congress to block the counting of electors.
+That morning, before he breached the Capitol, he was part of a security detail that shuttled longtime Trump adviser Roger Stone around Washington, apparently including to the Willard Hotel, where Trump’s allies were trying to persuade members of Congress to block the counting of electors.
 In his opinion on the civil suits, Mehta noted that Stone’s involvement with the Oath Keepers “might prove … to be important.”
 James suggests one way that could be the case.

 Over the past 24 hours, we haven’t learned much more about what Trump was doing in the days before Jan.
 6 and on the day itself.
 But we have learned a lot about the context in which those actions were occurring and how those evaluating his actions believe they might have violated the law.